IgnacioGarridoGonzalez/Neural-Networks/README.md

 I. Concrete compressive strength:

   This model uses a collection of data of the composition of five types of concrete and their compressive strength.
 A neural network of two hidden layers is used to predict the compressive strength of a concrete for a test sample of concrete.
 The error function is plotted as well.
-  The predicted targets are reasonable when the values for the loss function after training are small, but this does not always happen.
+  The predicted targets are reasonable when the values for the loss function after training are small, but this does not always happen (probably because the size dataset provided by IBM is meager).
 The file "concrete_data.xlsx" attached in this repository is necessary to compile this program.

 II.
 Celsius to Fahrenheit converter: